Tamil newspaper Dinamalar

 HumRaag – Classical roots of Popular Music was a collaborative program with writer Shoba Narayan.
 Here is a write up about HumRaag that appeared in the Times of India.

 YourStory wrote an article about us and the show.
 To read the article click here.

 The Hindu did a curtain raiser before our show in Bangalore.
 Click here for the article.

 More details on HumRaag can be found on the HumRaag Facebook Page.

 The program debuted at the Bangalore International Centre in March 2014.
 Here is a write-up about the program with some pictures.

-BHAKTHI – A musical journey with mystics traces the path of the mystics of India.
-Here is the feedback from the audience after the BHAKTHI program at Oakland University.
+BHAKTHI – A Musical Journey with Mystics traces the path of the mystics of India.
+Here is the feedback from the audience from different BHAKTHI concerts.